pretix/pretix-docs/docs/tutorial/index.de.md

     ---

-    If you are operating a venue with regular opening hours, such as a
+    If you are operating a venue with regular opening hours, such as

      - a public swimming pool
      - an amusement park